 Building Information Modeling (BIM)

-You can manage several Building Information Modeling (BIM) activities with Alteia, as the platform is built to manage real-life data inputs such as orthomosaic data, 3D models, and annotations as well as building theoretical data from 2D or 3D Computer Aided Design (CAD) files.
+Aether manages several Building Information Modeling (BIM) activities, as the platform is built to manage real-life data inputs such as orthomosaic data, 3D models, and annotations as well as building theoretical data from 2D or 3D Computer Aided Design (CAD) files.
 This functionality is especially useful for analyzing as-built information with as-designed documentation.

-In order to build an accurate digital twin of an asset, you need 3D point cloud data and ground-based camera images.
-Using the built-in Pix4D photogrammetry engine option, you can process RGB pictures for this purpose.
+In order to build an accurate digital twin of an asset, 3D point cloud data, and ground-based camera images are needed.
+Using the built-in Pix4D photogrammetry engine option, process RGB pictures for this purpose.

 The comparison can also be done in 3D view.
-For this, you can visualize both the point cloud created by the drone flight and the CAD model.
+For this, visualize both the point cloud created by the drone flight and the CAD model.

 Then, a point cloud difference can be performed.
-To do this, run the "PCL Difference" analysis available in the "Free Analytics" section.
+To do this, run the "Point cloud difference" tools available in the "COMPUTING TOOL" section.

 Below, 3D BIM is compared to a real 3D model.
-In blue you will find the identical points on both models.
-In red, are the points which do not correspond between the two models (corresponds here to points not modeled by CAD).
+In blue, will find the identical points on both models.
+In red, are the points which do not correspond between the two models (that correspond here to points not modeled by CAD).

-For more information on the 3D view :
+For more information on the 3D view, see 3D Viewer.